 Editorial Listing ShortCode:

-The requirements for earning a teaching certificate vary state to state, but there are some commonalities.
+The requirements for earning a teaching certificate vary from state to state, but there are some commonalities.
 Typically, the process requires individuals to:

 - Earn a bachelor’s degree or higher